CoverProof

 Uncovered principals in a mid-size broker

-The typical Section 250 gap for a insurance brokerage firm — individuals with significant financial authority who are not SM&CR-approved and need declarations before June 29, 2026.
+The typical Section 250 gap for a insurance brokerage firm — roles with significant financial authority that may sit outside SM&CR approval and need governance declarations now the law is in force.

 Why insurance brokers cannot rely on existing SM&CR registers alone